About Cross Country Skiing in La Plagne

 If you have a car whilst staying in La Plagne and wish to have a trip out for an afternoon’s cross-country skiing, then you can visit the beautiful Vallee de Bellecôte which separates La Plagne from Les Arcs.
 Drive as far as you can up the valley and right at the very end you come to the Nordic area of Peisey-Nancroix.
 Here, you will find 44kms of cross country ski trails, a club house and café where you can hire equipment.
 The area has been affected by a number of massive avalanches with snow falling from the North Face of the Bellecôte glacier and the villages up there are no longer inhabited all year round because of this.
 The destruction caused by the avalanches is very clear, with areas flattened trees stretching for several hundred metres.
 It is, of course, well secured and is a very interesting and beautiful place to visit.
 In the Nordic area, a pass is required in order to use the trails, the profit from which goes towards their daily upkeep.

 Cross Country Skiing in Les Arcs

-In order to use the trails here, you must first purchase a pass from the centre office before setting out, the profit from which goes towards the daily trail upkeep.
+In order to use the trails here, you must first purchase a pass (badge) from the centre office before setting out, the profit from which goes towards the daily trail upkeep.
 Equipment for both the “classic” and “skating” styles of cross-country skiing are available to hire for as little as half a day.

 Activities: Cross-Country Skiing | Skiing